derekmcloughlin/pearls/chap18/README.md

 vehicleNames = "@" ++ ['a'..] -- The first vehicle is our special one - we mark it with an @.
 ```

+> Note: the book uses vehicle numbers, with the special vehicle being number 0.
+> Personally I find it easier to look at the letters.

 Displaying a single vehicle in a map is as follows:

 ```haskell